magento/magento2-functional-testing-framework/docs/guides/cicd.md

 Tests can be split up into roughly equal running groups using `--config parallel`.

-You don't want perform installation on each node again and build it.
+You do not want to perform installations on each node again and build it.
 So, to save time, stash pre-made artifacts from earlier steps and un-stash on the nodes.

 The groups can be then distributed on each of the nodes and run separately in an isolated environment.

 - Stash artifacts from main node and un-stash on current node.
 - Run `vendor/bin/mftf run:manifest <current_group.txt>` on current node.
 - Gather artifacts from `dev/tests/acceptance/tests/_output` from current node to main node.

 ### Rerun options

-In either single or parallel execution, to re-run failed tests simply add the `run:failed` command after executing a manifest:
+In either single or parallel execution, to re-run failed tests, simply add the `run:failed` command after executing a manifest:

 ```bash
 vendor/bin/mftf run:failed